po1yb1ank/goChess/readme.md

 # goChess!

-It is a pet-project written in Golang.
-This is a game of chess with **gorilla/websockets** and **gorilla/sessions**, so the game is in realtime.
-Chess logic and chessboard are written with JavaScript.
+This is a pet-project written in Golang.
+A simple game of chess with **gorilla/websockets** and **gorilla/sessions**, so the game is running in real-time for both players.
+  - Chess logic and chessboard graphics are written with JavaScript.
 ### Active deployment: [goChess!](https://gochess.herokuapp.com)